aabeveridge/aabeveridge.github.io/courses/tm_nlp.md

 All assignments are to be submitted through Canvas or GitHub.
 Emailed assignments will not be accepted.

 ### Late/Missed Assignments
+Late assignments will not be accepted.
+If for some reason you are unable to complete an assignment, then you should negotiate an extension ahead of time.
+This means emailing the instructor at least one day prior to the due date and asking for permission.
+Failure to do so will result in a zero,

 ## **Schedule**